fastapi/typer/docs/tutorial/commands/index.md

-We have seen how to create a CLI program with possibly several *CLI Options* and *CLI Arguments*.
+We have seen how to create a CLI program with possibly several *CLI options* and *CLI arguments*.

 But **Typer** allows you to create CLI programs with several commands (also known as subcommands).